 We moved to the Dallas, Texas, area in 2002 and have resided there ever since.
 We started The Miller Eccles Study Group Texas in our home, and we plan on retiring to Eugene, Oregon, by the end of 2014.

 Cris & Janae Baird

 Cris and Janae met a week after he returned home from his full-time mission to Montevideo, Uruguay, in December, 1988.
 She was the ‘safe date.’
 They were married seven months later.
 Janae then did her best to help Cris get through undergrad and law school at BYU.
-We moved to Texas in the spring of 1996 and have lived in Arlington since that time.
-We have five fantastic children.
+They moved to Texas in the spring of 1996 and have lived in Arlington since that time.
+They have five fantastic children.

 Adam & Gwen Miller

 Gwen earned BA’s in Zoology and Psychology from BYU in 2000 and an MA in Zoology with an emphasis and cellular and molecular biology from BYU in 2001.
 She subsequently worked as a research specialist at the University of Pennsylvania.
 She has published a variety of articles in journals such as the Journal of Lipid Research and Arteriosclerosis, Thrombosis and Vascular Biology.
 She’s currently employed as a professor of biology at Collin College and spends her free time perfecting her “mom eyes”.